-The map at right shows the three watersheds located in the Township.
-The majority of the Township is located in the Dead-Kelsey watershed, however smaller portions of the Township are located in the Michigamme and Sturgeon watersheds.
+The map at right shows the major watersheds located in the Township.
+The majority of the Township is located in the Silver River and Dead-Kelsey watersheds, however smaller portions of the Township are located in the Michigamme, Peshekee and Sturgeon watersheds.
 Wetlands, coastal areas, and watersheds are important items to consider when constructing a Land Use Plan.
 As water travels over the land, it picks up pollutants and sediment which impacts both surface water and groundwater quality.

 L'Anse Township would benefit from being a part of a collaborative Watershed Planning Initiative in order to be eligible to receive funding for the protection of water resources.
-Specifically, the Falls River, Linden Creek, Silver River within the Township provide outlets to the Keweenaw Bay and Lake Superior, so good stormwater management principles and water protection provisions are of primary importance in L'Anse Township.
-MDEQ approved watershed plans in the area include one for the Otter River in Baraga and Houghton counties, and one for the Trap Rock River in Houghton and Keweenaw counties.
+Specifically, the Falls River, Linden Creek, and Silver River within the Township provide outlets to the Keweenaw Bay and Lake Superior, so good stormwater management principles and water protection provisions are of primary importance in L'Anse Township.